webdriverio/selenium-standalone/README.md

 `opts.basePath` sets the base directory used to load the selenium standalone `.jar` and drivers, same as `selenium.install`.

-By default all drivers are loaded, you only control and change the versions or archs.
+`opts.includeDefaultDrivers` By default all drivers are loaded.
+If set to `false`, you must specify every driver required at install time, including their versions and archs.

 `opts.spawnOptions` [spawn options](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options) for the selenium server.
 Defaults to `undefined`